Get Involved

 Null

-DATE POSTED: March 28th, 2025
+DATE POSTED: May 15th, 2025

 LOCATION: Southern Colorado Territory

+Farm Credit of Southern Colorado (FCSC) is seeking a Real Estate Evaluator II to join our team.
 This position is full time, working approximately 40 hours a week, and is benefits eligible.
-Occasional travel (25%) may be required to sufficiently support other locations within territory.
+Local travel around 50% is required to sufficiently support other locations within territory.

 Organizational Information